s-fuerst/Vahana.jl/docs/src/predator.md

 VisiblePrey are edges from prey to predator.
 So far, all edge types connect animals to cells, and without an incoming edge from a prey, a predator don't know anything about the prey positions.
-The FollowPrey edges are created by the cells through the `find_prey` transition function, as the cells know which Prey is directly on the cell via the PreyPosition edges and therefore in the view of an predator via the PredatorView edges.
+The VisiblePrey edges are created by the cells through the `find_prey` transition function, as the cells know which Prey is directly on the cell via the PreyPosition edges and therefore in the view of an predator via the PredatorView edges.